Brazilian marketing mogul told judge in FIFA corruption case, 'I repent'

 "I knew that this conduct was wrong.
-I repent very much and apologise for what I did," Jose Hawilla, the founder of sports marketing firm Traffic, said during the Dec.
+I repent very much and apologize for what I did," Jose Hawilla, the founder of sports marketing firm Traffic, said during the Dec.
 12, 2014 hearing.

 A transcript of the hearing, which was not held in public, was among the papers unsealed.
 Hawilla pleaded guilty at the hearing to four corruption-related counts, telling U.S. District Judge Raymond Dearie in Brooklyn, New York, that bribery had been necessary for Traffic to win contracts with various soccer bodies, including the worldwide governing body FIFA.